 - (a) FT shall promptly notify the School/University in writing (including email) of the Breach and any relevant details;

 - (b) the School/University shall have 7 days in which to respond to this notice and either (i) deny the Breach or (ii) explain in detail both the reasons for the Breach and the remedial and/or investigatory steps the School/University will take to prevent a reoccurrence of the Breach, within the next 30 days, to ensure that there should not be a repeat of the Breach and shall implement such steps; and

 - (c) if the School/University admits the Breach and complies with its obligations in sub-clause (b) above to the reasonable satisfaction of FT (and FT may make representations in this regard which the School/University shall consider in good faith), the Agreement shall continue on its terms.
 In all other circumstances FT shall be free to exercise its rights under the Agreement, including those in clause 8.2(a).

 8.7 FT shall not be obliged to follow the process in clause 8.6 and may terminate the Agreement with immediate effect by written notice if:

-(a) FT has already invoked that process on two previous occasions with the School/University (whether or not in respect of the same Breach and irrespective of whether the applicable Breach was remedied); or
+- (a) FT has already invoked the Breach Process on two previous occasions with the School/University (whether or not in respect of the same Breach and irrespective of whether the applicable Breach was remedied); or

 8.8 Within 30 days of termination or expiry of this Agreement, the School/University shall delete or destroy in accordance with the directions of FT all materials relating to the Content in the School/University’s possession or control whether held electronically or otherwise.
 For the avoidance of doubt this shall not require the deletion of articles downloaded by a Reader in accordance with the Copyright Policy which are only accessible by that Reader for their personal use.